AdobeDocs/campaign.en/help/v8/config/transactional-msg-settings.md

 ---
 # Transactional messaging settings

-:speech_balloon: As a Managed Cloud Service user, [contact Adobe](../start/support.md#support) to install and configure Campaign Transactional messaging in your environment.
+:speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to install and configure Campaign Transactional messaging in your environment.

 :bulb: Transactional messaging capabilities are detailed in [this section](../send/transactional.md).